My Little Pony Season 3 Review - Not The Best Season

 At times it feels a bit like an after-school special, but that's only because the writers are trying to make this show classify as educational.
 And sometimes doing that means being just a little bit cliché at times.
 What I'm saying is, you're not going to see anything you haven't seen in other cartoons' Very Special Episodes on the subject of bullying.
 But this one is done with a lot of heart, maturity, and finesse.

 Trixie spends a lot of money in a stereotypical spooky curiosity shop for a magical artifact called the Alicorn Amulet.

-So, the first time they magic-off, Twilight is baffled by Trixie's ability to change the ages of Snips and Snails.
+When they magic-off, Twilight is baffled by Trixie's ability to change the ages of Snips and Snails.
 Twilight is defeated, unable to change them back, and Trixie gets to do an evil laugh and chew some scenery.

-Anyway, Fluttershy makes it to Zecora's and the information she gives them causes Zecora to say something cryptic about "using the six".
+Fluttershy makes it to Zecora's and the information she gives them causes Zecora to say something cryptic about "using the six".

 Twilight comes up with a plan to make a fake magical amulet that she can make Trixie covet so much she'll take off the Alicorn Amulet.
 So she gets Trixie to agree to a second duel.

 Twilight used trickery to fake things like age spells and a sex-change spell, which succeeds in making Trixie take off the Alicorn Amulet to snatch Zecora's fake amulet.
 So Trixie is defeated and publicly humiliated again.
 Yay.